-You walk steadfastly through the corridors of the old school.
+You walk stomping in an urgent pace through the corridors of the old school.
 Your footsteps echo throughout the abandoned building intruding a comfortable silence that reigns.

 What was it like?
 You wonder.
 What was it like when I studied here?
 Garish laughter, childish screams, pitter patter of tiny feet assault your memories and a loss of the days long gone envelops your being.